codectified/mindroots/src/content/about.md

-MindRoots is a graphical ontology and cross-linguistic dictionary.
+MindRoots is a project in cognitive science, linguistics and philosophy, at least.

+We can only understand the mind and the self through language.

+If we can see language a little better, the process as a whole, we can probably see ourselves and our minds a bit better, too.

+Featured here as part of the project is a morphosyntactic semantic network modeling tool for navigating a graph database of words and their interrelationships.

+If you imagine language as a tree mixing with the body of the earth, how it roots before it fruits, that’s really the whole idea.

 Roots and shoots and fruit slices of every language!

-If you can imagine language as a tree mixing with the earth of the body, how it roots before it fruits, the fruit being only the utterance in its proper context and the roots are everything up until that moment in space and time; branches are extended roots.
+The fruit is only the utterance in its proper context and the roots are everything up until that moment in space and time; branches are extended roots.

-…more technically, this is a morphosyntactic semantic network model of language with graphical interface.
+The goal isn’t only learning a language it’s learning what a language is, how it works and moves inside us.
+See below.

-In the first phase of this project the focus is the arabic language with english translation but more language models and translations are planned.
+In the first phase of this project the focus is on the arabic language with english translation of the 99 arabic names of god.
+More language models and translations are planned.

 Currently, there are XX number of words, forms, roots.. in the lexicon database.